agnkrnwn/Selenium-Human-Like-Interaction/README.md

 ## Configuration
 - **user_agent.json**: Contains a list of user agents used for random selection during each iteration.
+For updated user agents, you can find them [here](https://www.useragents.me/).
 - **selenium_human.py**: Main Python script file.
 - **requirements.txt**: Lists the required Python packages.